rusl2019/fortran-tutorial/README.md

 - A code editor or IDE (such as VS Code, Emacs, or an integrated terminal)

 ## Installation
-To compile and run Fortran programs, install a Fortran compiler such as GFortran:
+You must have a Fortran compiler installed on your system to compile and run this program.
+If you don't have one, you can install the GNU Fortran compiler, which is part of the GNU Compiler Collection (GCC).

 ### On Linux (Ubuntu/Debian)
 ```sh